polypodes/Learn/GIT.md

 ## Now git like a pro

-- [https://github.com/tiimgreen/github-cheat-sheet](https://github.com/tiimgreen/github-cheat-sheet): A collection of cool hidden and not so hidden features of Git and GitHub
+- [GitHub Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet): A collection of cool hidden and not so hidden features of Git and GitHub

 ## Git lessons